Kyle Abbott (baseball): Career

 Abbot began the 1991 season playing for the Trappers.
 Abbott recorded team highs in wins, losses, and innings pitched, leading Abbott to make his Major League debut for the California Angels on September 10, 1991, in a game against the Texas Rangers.
 For his debut, Abbot served as a starting pitcher, allowing two earned runs in six innings pitched.
 Abbott finished the 1991 season with a 1–2 win–loss record and an ERA of 4.58.

-In the 1991 postseason, the Angels traded Abbott and Rubén Amaro, Jr. to the Philadelphia Phillies for outfielder Von Hayes.
+In the 1991 offseason, the Angels traded Abbott and Rubén Amaro, Jr. to the Philadelphia Phillies for outfielder Von Hayes.